2 / 14

 Choose the approved DP subject(s)

 Your subject is IB-related.
 Your interest is personal.
-The magic is connecting the two.
+The magic happens when you connect the two — fashion and Business Management, gaming and Psychology, music and Physics.

 4